Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 |Identity| Regime — how the participant is institutionally validated|Will institutional standing persist?|
 |Capability| Realisation — what the participant has delivered| Will realised performance persist?|

-The lenses are therefore observer-side evaluation mechanisms; the four pillars are system-side dimensions of expression.
-Each lens evolves to read the pillar through which the agent presents the corresponding signal.
+The lenses are therefore observer-side evaluation mechanisms.
+The four system-side aspects are dimensions of expression, and each lens evolves to read the aspect through which the agent presents the corresponding signal.

 Because observers may evaluate multiple dimensions simultaneously, trust interpretation need not occur through a single lens–dimension relationship.
 Complex credibility structures may emerge through combinations of lenses acting upon multiple dimensions of the participant.
 The representational consequences of these combinations are developed later in the formalisation layer.